-Number of persons suspected of offences 2005-2014.
+Number of persons suspected of offences 2006-2015.

-As a proportion of all those registered as suspects in connection with criminal offences in 2014, persons between 15 and 20 years account for 20 percent of the total whilst at the same time accounting for 8 percent of the population.
-Among older age-groups, persons aged 50 or over accounted for 17 percent of registered suspects in 2014 and 45 percent of the population.
+As a proportion of all those registered as suspects in connection with criminal offences in 2015, persons between 15 and 20 years account for 20 percent of the total whilst at the same time accounting for 8 percent of the population.
+Among older age groups, persons aged 50 or over accounted for 17 percent of registered suspects in 2015 and 46 percent of the population.
 Thus the number of registered suspects in relation to population size is greater among younger age groups than it is among older segments of the population.
-Among registered youth suspects aged between 15 and 20, drug and theft offences constitute the most common offence types, whereas traffic and drug offences are the most common types of offence among those aged over 20.
+Among registered youth suspects aged between 15 and 20, drug and theft offences constitute the most common offence types, whereas drug and fraud offences are the most common types of offence among those aged over 20.

 The majority of those suspected of offences are men.
 In 2015, men accounted for 80 percent of all those registered as suspects in connection with crime.
 The proportion of women among all those suspected of offences increased successively from 13 to 19 percent over the period between 1980 and 1996.
 Subsequent to this point, the proportion of registered suspects comprised of women has remained relatively stable at a level of around 18 to 21 percent.
 In 2015, approximately 20,800 women were registered as suspects, which is 2 percent more than 2014.